 1 [list]/6.
 New Guinea and S.E.
 Australia to Fiji.
 Map: from van Balgooy (1975) and Philipson (1986b).

 Age.
 Pollen of Trimeniaceae is reported from Brazil in deposits ca 100 Ma, and from West Africa and southeast Australia somewhat later in the Cretaceous (Dettmann & Jarzen 1990 and references).
-Distinctive trimeniaceous seeds, albeit without the vascularized testa of extant taxa, have been found in Late Albian deposits some 118 m.y.o. in Hokkaido, Japan (Yamada et al. 2008).
+Distinctive trimeniaceous seeds, albeit without the vascularized testa of extant taxa, have been found in Late Albian deposits some 118 Ma in Hokkaido, Japan (Yamada et al. 2008).

 Evolution: Pollination Biology & Seed Dispersal.
 For pollination, see Bernhardt et al. (2003) and Luo et al. (2018); stigmatic self-incompatibility occurs here, and both wind and insects may be involved in pollination (hence ambophily).
 In Trimenia moorei, for example, the spreading stamens with their white filaments are quite attractive.

-Chemistry, Morphology, etc. Some plants of Trimenia papuana have inaperturate pollen, while some have polyporate pollen (Sampson 2007); the endexine is lamellate.
-The nucellus sometimes elongates greatly after meiosis of the megaspore mother cells, but the origin of the cells making up the massive nucellus and through the central, starch-rich cells of which the embryo sac grows (Bachelier & Friedman 2011; Friedman & Bachelier 2013) and of the megaspore mother cells themselves is unclear; are the latter hypodermal when they are first evident?
+Chemistry, Morphology, etc..
+Rather remarkably, some plants of Trimenia papuana have inaperturate pollen, while others have polyporate grains (Sampson & Endress 1984; Sampson 2007); the endexine is lamellate.
+The nucellus sometimes elongates greatly after meiosis of the megaspore mother cells, but the origin of the cells making up the massive nucellus (Bachelier & Friedman 2011; Friedman & Bachelier 2013) and of the megaspore mother cells themselves is unclear; are the latter hypodermal when they are first evident?
 The embryo sac grows through the central, starch-rich cells of the nucellus.
 Friedman and Bachelier (2013: much useful information) observed a thin, persistent layer of nucellar tissue surrounding the endosperm in the seed, but it did not contain food reserves.

 See also Money et al. (1950: general), Endress and Sampson (1983: floral development) and Philipson (1986b, 1993) for more information.